Nooneokf/temp-mail/public/blog/new-evolution-of-temp-mail.md

 ### 3. WYI Pro: The Ultimate Temp Mail for Business & Developers
 This is the game-changer.
 For a small subscription fee, WYI Pro users get a suite of features that transforms temporary email into a professional tool.
 This is the **temp mail pro** solution you've been waiting for.

 *   **Use Your Own Custom Domains:** This is our most requested feature.
-You can now use FreeCustom.Email's powerful engine with your own domain.
+You can now use tempmail.encorebot.me's powerful engine with your own domain.
 Receive emails at addresses like `qa-testing@your-company.com` or `project-alpha@your-business.com`.
 Full MX and TXT verification support is included.
 *   **5GB Permanent Cloud Storage:** Say goodbye to auto-deletion.
 Your emails are saved to your private, secure 5GB cloud storage on our MongoDB cluster.
 They are only deleted when you choose to delete them.
 *   **25MB Attachment Limit:** Powered by GridFS, you can now receive large files, reports, and assets, making this a viable tool for professional collaboration.
 *   **Full API & Embedding:** Embed a full-featured inbox directly into your website or application.
 Perfect for dev environments, internal tools, or customer support platforms.